Use OCI Cloud Controller Manager on Oracle Cloud Native Environment

 • VCN_OCID: configures the Virtual Cloud Network (VCN) within which the cluster resides.

-• LB_SUBNET_OCID: configures the VCN subnet to which load balancers will be added.
+• LB_SUBNET_OCID: configures the VCN subnet to which the oci-ccm module adds load balancers.

 3. Confirm the OCID environment variables exist.